From procedure to running workflow in 48 hours.

 Questions worth asking

-Send them all.
-One document is enough for the proof, but neil composes from many: an SOP plus its forms, specs, and the spreadsheet that actually runs the process today.
+Bring them all if you want to use your own process.
+One document is enough for the proof, but neil composes from many: a procedure plus its forms, specs, and the spreadsheet that actually runs the process today.

 You run the workflow and judge it.
 If you want to go further, we scope your first production process together, and the proof becomes the start of your validated workspace rather than a throwaway pilot.